allyyblack/startup/README.md

 For this deliverable I converted the application over to use React.

  Bundled and transpiled
- Components - Login, user list, chat are all components.
-I modified my chat compenent since I was having issues with it.
+ Components - Login, user list, about page are all components.
+I modified my chat compenent to still use the html since I was having issues with it and I figured I met the requirement for Multiple functional React components with the three I do have converted.
- Router - Routing between login and chat components.
+ Router - Routing between all components.
  Hooks - React uses hooks to track changes in login state and connected users.